AlexKraft/stray_HW_v1.0/README.md

 ### **Hardware Deep Dive: The 'Stray' v1 Prototype (and all its quirks)**

+# Source Files & Final Notes

+The PCB source files were created in [DipTrace](https://diptrace.com/ua/).
+It's a free-for-small-projects tool, but it's not very common, so you'll have to download it if you want to poke around.

 ## Hardware (v1 Prototype)

 The current version (`v1`) is a custom-built prototype.
 It's fully functional but has several quirks and "overkill" components (like the audio codec) based on its original design.